-3.8.3 Affordable Home Ownership Planning and Building Fee Reduction Program organization and provides a grant of up to 50% of the fees paid on specified planning and development applications.
+3.8.3 Affordable Home Ownership Planning and Building Fee Reduction Program

 - 1. The purpose of this program is to make ownership housing more affordable to new homebuyers by offsetting costs associated with the fees for planning and building applications at the Town. - 2.
 This program applies to property owners or developers who undertake a residential development project for affordable homeownership units in partnership with a not-for-profit